aksommerville/egg-202405/README.md

 ### High Priority

-- [ ] Lights-on app to manually validate all platform features.
+- [x] Lights-on app to manually validate all platform features.
 - - [x] Test each entry point in Javascript.
 - - [x] Test each entry point in WebAssembly.
-- - [ ] Test each entry point natively.
+- - [x] Test each entry point natively.
 (Same as the wasm test, just build differently)
 - [ ] Additional native platforms.
 - - [ ] MacOS.
 - - [ ] Windows.
 - - [ ] Preferred language for Mac and Windows.
 - [ ] Call JS from Wasm and vice-versa.
 - - [ ] Update lojs with a test of it.
+- - [ ] And lowasm
 - [ ] User-supplied HTTP permissions.
 - [ ] User-supplied storage permissions.
 - [ ] Accelerometer input.